DerGuru/The-Resonant/Chapters/P2-17_Network Leak.md

 The shared workspace after hours was all glass and leftover breath.
 A strip of vending‑machine light threw a cold bar across the carpet.
 Milo had colonized a four‑seat table with open laptops, his new **Gen‑3 monitor eye** cupped like a pet cyclops in a foam ring, and a diaspora of snack wrappers routed into defensible piles.
 Status windows climbed his screens like ivy.

 Lina slid a coffee across, hip bumping a swivel chair to face her.
-Jason stood in the doorway for a beat, letting the room’s harmonics resolve— a tired mumbling HVAC, a ceiling fan with opinions, five empty offices absolutely agreeing to be actually empty.
+Jason stood in the doorway for a beat, letting the room’s harmonics resolve -  a tired mumbling HVAC, a ceiling fan with opinions, five empty offices absolutely agreeing to be actually empty.
 He unclenched his jaw.

 “Clip check,” Milo said, twirling a pen.